2003 Army Black Knights football team

 The 2003 Army Black Knights football team was an American football team that represented the United States Military Academy as a member of Conference USA (C-USA) in the 2003 NCAA Division I-A football season.
-The Black Knights compiled a 0–13 record and were outscored by their opponents by a combined total of 476 to 206.
-They were the first major college football program to finish 0-13.
+The Black Knights compiled a 0–13 record, becoming the first major college football program to finish 0–13.
 In the annual Army–Navy Game, the Black Knights lost to Navy, 34–6.

-Todd Berry began the year in his fourth season as the team's head coach.
-Berry coached the first six games, but was replaced by John Mumford who served as interim head coach for the final seven games.
+The Black Knights struggled on both offense and defense, being outscored by a combined total of 476 to 206.
+Army was shutout twice during the season, which happened in back-to-back games.
+The Black Knights would be competitive in two games, losing by six to East Carolina (32–38) after a comeback attempt fell just short then lost by four the following week to Cincinnati (29–33), giving up what would be the game-winning touchdown midway through the 4th quarter.